What is Deadlock?

 First leaks about Deadlock came from a tweet Gabe Follower, who is a reputable Valve insider and shared details about the game—including its name and gameplay premise.
 Invited players have confirmed that the playable characters include magicians, robots, and magical creatures.

 In a follow-up tweet, Gabe Follower compared Deadlock to Valve’s previous games Dota 2 and Team Fortress 2—as well as other MOBAs, shooters, and tower defense games.
-Apparently, Valve is trying to jump on the action shooter hype train with Deadlock’s release.
+And after seeing some gameplay first-hand, we can confirm that very accurate assessment.

 How can you play Deadlock?

-According to the charts on SteamDB, Deadlock has reached a peak of over 18,000 concurrent players, trending upwards.
+According to the charts on SteamDB, Deadlock has reached a peak of over 171,490 concurrent players, trending upwards.
 As more people gain access to the private alpha, the number of players is expected to climb further.
-Gabe Follower leaked in a recent tweet that over 200,000 Steam accounts have access to the game.

 According to the insider, Valve has no plans to kick or ban players who have gained access to Deadlock as they value players’ feedback and impressions of the game in its early state.